diegovalle/Homicide-MX-Drug-War/readme.md

 To Run
 -------

 Just run the script "run-all.r" and it will create all the charts in their respective directories.
-If you want to get data for femicides edit the file "config/config.yaml" and change the sex to Women
+If you want to get data for femicides edit the file "config/config.yaml" and change the sex to Female

 Contents